György Klapka: Author

 Here were mentioned only the original editions in the language in which Klapka wrote them.
 These books were translated very quickly in English, French, German and Hungarian.

 Besides of these he wrote many articles in Hungarian and foreign newspapers and magazines, like: La Presse from Paris, Independence from Bruxelles, and Pesti Napló, Századunk, Honvédmenház Könyve, Pesti Hirlap, Nemzet, Budapesti Szemle, Ország-Világ, all these Hungarian newspapers and magazines.

 Legacy

-As mentioned before, in 1849, Béni Egressy wrote the Klapka March to honor Klapka as a great commander and Hungarian patriot.
+In 1849, Béni Egressy wrote the Klapka March to honor Klapka as a great commander and Hungarian patriot.

 The writer Jerome Klapka Jerome, best known for Three Men in a Boat, was named after him by his father who was impressed by György Klapka's reputation as a great general and patriot, when the latter was spending his time in Great Britain.